-- St Helens Local Walking and Cycling Infrastructure Plan (LCWIP) The St Helens Borough LCWIP has been developed to support and enhance the Liverpool City Region Combined Authority LCWIP as the latter identifies a network of regional-level active travel routes.
+- Green Bus Routes The Green Bus Routes will feature measures to prioritise buses over other road traffic with a combination of priority lanes, traffic signal upgrades, remodelled junctions and upgraded, accessible passenger facilities. - St Helens Local Walking and Cycling Infrastructure Plan (LCWIP) - The St Helens Borough LCWIP has been developed to support and enhance the Liverpool City Region Combined Authority LCWIP as the latter identifies a network of regionallevel active travel routes.
 The St Helens Borough LCWIP provides a plan of more granular, local links to feed the regional network and to facilitate more everyday trips to school, work and local services.
-The St Helens Borough LCWIP has identified three "core walking zones" at Earlestown and St Helens town centres and Haydock Industrial Estate. - 9.44 The measures above are directly applicable to the derivation of land use development related parking standards, and further imply how parking provision has to play a role in relation to achieving air quality targets.
+The St Helens Borough LCWIP has identified three "core walking zones" at Earlestown and St Helens town centres and Haydock Industrial Estate.

+The measures above are directly applicable to the derivation of land use development related parking standards, and further imply how parking provision has to play a role in relation to achieving air quality targets.

-Vehicle Ownership Levels
+9.6 Vehicle Ownership Levels

-- 9.45 2021 Census data has been interrogated in order to gain an understanding of vehicle ownership and use across the borough.
-The level of vehicle ownership per household is illustrated in Figure 15 for households without a car or van and Figure 14 for households with at least one car or van. - 9.46 Data relating to the method of travel to work by ward is also illustrated, albeit using Census 2011 data.
-This is because 2021 travel to work information was heavily impacted by the Coronavirus pandemic. - 9.47 The 2011 travel to work figures are included at Appendix C of this chapter. - 9.48 The 2021 travel to work figures are also included at Appendix D of this chapter for comparative purposes.
+2021 Census data has been interrogated in order to gain an understanding of vehicle ownership and use across the borough.
+The level of vehicle ownership per household is illustrated in Figure 15 for households without a car or van and Figure 14 for households with at least one car or van.

+Data relating to the method of travel to work by ward is also illustrated, albeit using Census 2011 data.
+This is because 2021 travel to work information was heavily impacted by the Coronavirus pandemic.

+The 2011 travel to work figures are included at Appendix C of this chapter.

+The 2021 travel to work figures are also included at Appendix D of this chapter for comparative purposes.